This page may be viewed in: English

 A Seat at the Table

-EPA has convened a “Roundtable” to help affected communities and local agencies work together to mitigate the impacts of cleanup.
-The Roundtable brings together governments (federal, tribal, state, and local) and other stakeholders (e.g., residents, businesses, industries, labor, neighborhood groups, waterway users, fishers, and others) to share information and make recommendations during the design and implementation of the cleanup plan.
+EPA has convened a Roundtable to help affected communities and local agencies work together to mitigate the impacts of cleanup.
+The Roundtable brings together governments (federal, tribal, state, and local) and other interested parties (e.g., residents, businesses, industries, labor, neighborhood groups, waterway users, fishers, and others) to share information and make recommendations during the design and implementation of the cleanup plan.
+You can read more about the EPA’s Roundtable on their Lower Duwamish Waterway Roundtable website.

 Upper Reach Cleanup Design

 In 2020 and 2021, scientists and engineers completed two phases of pre-design investigation work for the upper reach.
-We completed the 30% Remedial Design in 2022 and in February 2023, submitted the 60% design to EPA.
-In December 2022, we collected additional investigation samples and used that data to inform our 90% Remedial Design.
+We completed the 30% Remedial Design in 2022 and, in February 2023, submitted the 60% design to EPA.
+In December 2022, we collected additional investigation samples and used that data to refine cleanup areas in our 90% Remedial Design.
 We submitted 90% Remedial Design to EPA in July 2023 and completed the final design for the cleanup in January 2024.
-Remedial design for the upper reach cleanup is now complete and ready for the next phase of work: cleanup construction.
+Remedial design for the upper reach cleanup is now complete and cleanup construction is underway.
+Read about upper reach construction on our Construction News page.

 Middle Reach Cleanup Design